juhana/vorple-if.com/docs/css.md

 [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries)
 which can enable and disable CSS rules depending on the screen properties.

-Again, this is a too broad topic to comprehensively go through here, but the basic idea is to wrap CSS rules into `@media` directives that determine when to apply those rules.
+Again, this topic is too broad to comprehensively go through here, but the basic idea is to wrap CSS rules into `@media` directives that determine when to apply those rules.
 Here we'll make Vorple's font size smaller when the screen is very small: